 The most visible and prevalent example of direct spillage of energy products into oceans is that of "oil spills".
-Crude oil and refined products spill during routine operation of offshore oil rigs, from oil tanker filling and off-loading operations, during the cleaning of tankers, as spillage from other (non-tanker) ships that use petroleum fuels, and as a result of leakage from undersea pipelines, as well as during less frequent but better-publicized oil tanker accidents and "blowouts" at offshore oil platforms.
-Table 2-1 provides estimates of the current sources and magnitude of marine oil pollution.
-Of the sources listed, marine transportation, including oil tanker traffic, is estimated to be the largest single source.
+Crude oil and refined products spill during routine operation of offshore oil rigs, from oil tanker filling and off-loading operations, during the cleaning of tankers, as spillage from other (non-tanker) ships that use petroleum fuels, and as a result of leakage from undersea pipelines, as well as during less frequent but better-publicized oil tanker accidents and "blowouts"g at offshore oil platforms.